gdm413229/swwmgz_m/README.md

 Secondary fire shoots five barrels at once, watch out for the recoil.

-Press the zoom button to fire all barrels at the same time, but keep in mind this might kill you too if you're not well protected.
+Press the zoom button to fire all barrels at the same time, but this time REALLY watch out for the recoil.

 Reload reloads (obviously).
 The process is very complicated so I'll explain it better as a list:
  - Press fire to change the ammo type to load.
  - Press altfire to queue reloads, if the selected ammo is exhausted, you will be prompted to reselect one.
- - Press zoom to undo the last action (or cancel if there's nothing to undo).
+ - Press zoom to "auto-load".
+Stronger ammo types will be prioritized.
  - In single player, the game is paused when you're in the queueing process, so you can take your time, but in coop you better have someone to cover you while you micromanage this beast.